sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 See here for how you can perform these operations using the Salesforce CLI.

 <h2 id="simple-json">
-Q. How can I specify attributes in the sfdx-project.json file for managing my DCPs?
+Q. How can I specify attributes in the sfdx-project.json file for managing my packages?
 </h2>

 Some of the sfdx-project.json updates are done automatically for you.
 See here for more info.